kyrill71/php-route/README.md

     echo 'Hello function!';
 }
 ```
-Or anonymous functions:
+Additionally, anonymous functions can be used as route handlers:
 ```php
 $router->addRoute('GET','/anonymousfunction', function () {
     echo 'Hello anonymous function!';
 });
 ```
-In these examples we use the GET method, but you can use any method you want.
+In these examples, we use the GET method, but you can use any HTTP method you need for your routes.

+## license
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details